RSS feed subscribe

 In June/July 2006, Thomas and a like-minded friend from Mae Sot formed an organisation, to give an identity to work that they were already doing for various Burmese groups along the Thai/Burma border.

-Whilst on a short trip to study Thai language in Chiang Mai, Thomas met Tina and within a couple of (turbulent) months decided he would move to Chiang Mai to be with her.
+Whilst on a short trip to study Thai language in Chiang Mai, Thomas met Tina and they decided to set up Earthoria.